utwente-fmt/vercors-ide/README.md

 ## Requirements

-The only requirement is having `npm` installed
+The only requirement is having `npm` installed.
+The plugin is known to work with `npm` version 10.2.4.
+For installing `npm` one option is `nvm`: <https://github.com/nvm-sh/nvm>.

 ## Known Issues